michaelO93/edu-Aid-theLekkiProject/README.md

 # edu-Aid:The Lekki Project.
-Testing my understanding ofmaterial design elements
+Testing my understanding of material design elements from materializeCSS.com